Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/02-jumpbox.md

 ```

 ```
-/root/kubernetes-the-hard-way
+/root/kubernetes-the-hard-way-raspberrypi-docker
 ```

 ### Download Binaries

-From the `kubernetes-the-hard-way` directory, create a `downloads` directory depending on the system architecture:
+From the `kubernetes-the-hard-way-raspberrypi-docker` directory, create a `downloads` directory depending on the system architecture:

 ```
 mkdir downloads-arm